 Seattle Cerebral Palsy Attorney

 Cerebral palsy refers to a group of neurological disorders that mainly affect motor skills, balance, and posture.
 It can cause a range of lifelong disabilities, from trouble with vision and hearing to mental health conditions.
 Some cases of cerebral palsy arise from medical malpractice and birth injuries.
-If your child recently received a cerebral palsy diagnosis, contact our Seattle cerebral palsy attorney for a free consultation.
+If your child recently received a cerebral palsy diagnosis, contact our Seattle cerebral palsy lawyer for a free consultation.
 Your family may have a case against an at-fault doctor or healthcare center.

 Why Choose Washington Injury Law?